Sacred Mountains of Italy

 Sacro Monte di Orta

 Dedicated to the veneration of San Francesco, this sacred mountain is located in the province of Novara.
 The complex contains twenty chapels depicting the life of Italy's Patron Saint.
-Among the wooded lanes and chapels lies the Basilica di San Nicolo, where the picture of the Madonna of the Pity is still the object of an ancient religious cult.
+Among the wooded lanes and chapels lies the Basilica di San Nicolò, where the picture of the Madonna of the Pity is still the object of an ancient religious cult.

 Sacro Monte di Varese

 Dedicated to the Mysteries of the Rosary, the Sacro Monte is comprised of fourteen peaceful chapels built along a mountain path.
 The Sacred Mount has been a site of worship for centuries, with legends attributing its origins to Saint Ambrose of Milan.
 The Sacro Monte di Varese is the site of a yearly a pilgrimage commemorating the origin of the Via delle Cappelle in 1604.
+The wealthy families and nobles of the area contributed heavily and supported the cause allowing the chapels to be built quite quickly.

 Sacro Monte di Oropa